Copyright 2011 - Precision Paint & Tile

 A. What is it going to cost. - How long will it take.

-often spend money today and receive low quality and value.
-While I have limited control over the cost of materials
+and receive low quality and value.
+While I have limited control over the cost of materials and the cost to do

-and the cost to do business, I do have control over the quality of my work, and always try to give my clients high
+business, I do have control over the quality of my work, and always give my clients high value for their investment.

-Paint & Tile
+Precision Paint & Tile ™